5 Ways To Stop Your Dog Play Biting Overview

 Get an appropriate toy to play tug with your dog, and have fun playing.
 The message this “tug playing” communicates to your dog is that toys are much more fun to play with than hands.

 Remove Yourself From The Room

-Remove “YOURSELF” From The Room: In the rare occasion that any of the above three solutions don’t work, simply remove yourself from the room long enough for your dog to reflect upon the event that lead to the loss of their favourite human playmate (you).
+On the rare occasion that any of the above solutions don’t work, simply remove yourself from the room long enough for your dog to reflect upon the event that leads to the loss of their favourite human playmate (you).

 The best way to train a dog to do anything is by teaching them from the inside out, by focusing on what you want the dog to do, instead of what you don’t want them to do.
 This is the only way that we can guarantee that the dog will learn to think and not simply react.